What Is a Full-Time Equivalent (FTE)?

 - The Texas Legislature assigns each state agency an FTE cap for each fiscal year.
 If an agency has an FTE cap of 100, that agency can employ 100 full-time employees, or it can split some of the jobs into part-time positions.
 If the agency had 10 positions it could logically split among more than one part-time employee; the agency could have 20 people working 20 hours per week to fill those 10 FTEs.

 - A project manager estimates that a major deliverable will take 50 hours to complete.
 This deliverable would take an FTE 1.2 weeks to finish.
 The project manager can assign work on this deliverable in a variety of ways.
-Assuming that employees assigned to the project can spend a maximum of 10 hours a week working on this project, the task would take one person five weeks to complete.
+Assuming that employees assigned to the project can spend a maximum of 10 hours per week working on this project, the task would take one person five weeks to complete.
 If the work plan calls for the task to be completed in three weeks, the project manager could allocate two people to work on the task, each for 25 hours.

 - A police chief notices that, over the past few months, the time it takes the crime lab to process evidence has increased dramatically.
 The chief has had an officer position vacant for a while, and it has not impacted how well the department serves the community.
 The chief decides to make that vacant position into an evidence technician position, so the chief moves one FTE from the patrol division to the crime lab.